With Camp NaNoWriMo almost here, it can be daunting to begin your project on the 1st of the month.

 - Comfortable working Clothes.

 All of these might prove of some use to you, and you can even put them in a case if you want!
 My survival kit consists mostly of these items.
-When I’ve put them together and bought the remainder of my items, I’ll post pictures on my Twitter!
+If you have Twitter, share some images of your survival kits with #NaNoWriMo!

 Writing Sprints are a great way of racking up your word count.
 They’re regularly hosted over on Twitter with the #NaNoWordSprints, over on the NaNoWriMo site or perhaps you can gather a few friends to do one with you.
 Word Sprints are where you attempt to write as many words as you can within a certain time frame, usually 15 or 30 minutes.
 Usually, tweets you’ll see are like: